John Ford: Directing career

 Ford began his career in film after moving to California in July 1914.
 He followed in the footsteps of his multi-talented older brother Francis Ford, twelve years his senior, who had left home years earlier and had worked in vaudeville before becoming a movie actor.
 Francis played in hundreds of silent pictures for filmmakers such as Thomas Edison, Georges Méliès and Thomas Ince, eventually progressing to become a prominent Hollywood actor-writer-director with his own production company (101 Bison) at Universal.

 Ford started out in his brother's films as an assistant, handyman, stuntman and occasional actor, frequently doubling for his brother, whom he closely resembled.
 Francis gave his younger brother his first acting role in The Mysterious Rose (November 1914).
 Despite an often combative relationship, within three years Jack had progressed to become Francis' chief assistant and often worked as his cameraman.
 By the time Jack Ford was given his first break as a director, Francis' profile was declining and he ceased working as a director soon after.

-One notable feature of Ford's films is that he used a 'stock company' of actors, far more so than many directors.
+Ford's films used a 'stock company' of actors, far more so than many directors.
 Many famous stars appeared in at least two or more Ford films, including Harry Carey Sr., (the star of 25 Ford silent films), Will Rogers, John Wayne, Henry Fonda, Maureen O'Hara, James Stewart, Woody Strode, Richard Widmark, Victor McLaglen, Vera Miles and Jeffrey Hunter.
 Many of his supporting actors appeared in multiple Ford films, often over a period of several decades, including Ben Johnson, Chill Wills, Andy Devine, Ward Bond, Grant Withers, Mae Marsh, Anna Lee, Harry Carey Jr., Ken Curtis, Frank Baker, Dolores del Río, Pedro Armendáriz, Hank Worden, John Qualen, Barry Fitzgerald, Arthur Shields, John Carradine, O. Z. Whitehead and Carleton Young.
 Core members of this extended 'troupe', including Ward Bond, John Carradine, Harry Carey Jr., Mae Marsh, Frank Baker, and Ben Johnson, were informally known as the John Ford Stock Company.

 Likewise, Ford enjoyed extended working relationships with his production team, and many of his crew worked with him for decades.
 He made numerous films with the same major collaborators, including producer and business partner Merian C. Cooper, scriptwriters Nunnally Johnson, Dudley Nichols and Frank S. Nugent, and cinematographers Ben F. Reynolds, John W. Brown and George Schneiderman (who between them shot most of Ford's silent films), Joseph H. August, Gregg Toland, Winton Hoch, Charles Lawton Jr., Bert Glennon, Archie Stout and William H. Clothier.
 Most of Ford's postwar films were edited by Jack Murray until the latter's 1961 death.
 Otho Lovering, who had first worked with Ford on Stagecoach (1939), became Ford's principal editor after Murray's death.